CircuitVerse/Interactive-Book/docs/gates.md

 ## Introduction

-Logic gates are the basic building blocks of any digital system.
+The logic gate is the basic building block for any digital system.
-It is an electronic circuit having one or more than one input and only one output.
-The relationship between the input and the output is based on a certain logic.
-Based on this, logic gates are named as AND gate, OR gate, NOT gate etc.
+They are electronic circuits and it can perform logical decisions, it has one or inputs but only one output.
+Based on the logic they perform, they are named as: AND gate, OR gate, etc.

 ## NOT gate

-The NOT gate is also known as an inverter because the output is the exact opposite of the input.
-It has one input and one output.
-The two possibilities are written out in the table below.
-Tables listing all logical possibilities like this are known as truth tables.
+The NOT gate is a logical gate which is also called as an inverter, as the output is completely opposite of the Input.
+It consists of an input and an output.
+The two possibile outcomes are listed out below.

+The tables cosisting of all the logical possibilities like the one below are called as **Truth tables**, where **1** refers to **TRUE** and **0** refers to **FALSE**.

 | Input1       | Input 2      |
 |:------------:|:------------:|